jalius/become-a-pro/README.md

-this is a cheat for the 64 bit linux csgo
+this is a cheat for the 64 bit linux csgo (tested on ubuntu 14.04 and 16.04)

 install additional dependencies: